Prefab vs. Hand Built Coops

-Many chicken keepers do not like them and recommend that new comers build their own coop.
+Many chicken keepers do not like them and recommend that newcomers build their own coop.
 I for one am of a differing opinion.
-I built my first coop and I added 4 prefab coops later.
+I built my first coop, and I added 4 prefab coops later.
 I will say that I love the prefab coops and that they make very viable options for those who cannot build a coop for various reasons whether they be financial, physical limitation, or conceptual reasons.
-Woodworking and carpentry is not for everyone, it is hard work and can be very expensive and dangerous especially if you have never worked with wood before.
-So to those who want chickens and hear the “if you don’t build the coop its not a coop” rhetoric this post if for you.
+Woodworking and carpentry are not for everyone, it is hard work and can be very expensive and dangerous especially if you have never worked with wood before.
+So, to those who want chickens and hear the “if you don’t build the coop it’s not a coop” rhetoric this post if for you.
 This is the story of my journey in both building a coop and owning prefabs.
 I hope that it helps.

 So how did I come to love prefab coops.
 Well, as the saying goes you cannot have just one.
-I feel in love with chickens and wanted more.
-I knew from my past experience that building my coop was a suicide mission so I looked elsewhere.
+I fell in love with chickens and wanted more.
+I knew from my past experience that building my coop was a suicide mission, so I looked elsewhere.
 I began to entertain the thought of prefab coops against the better judgement of other poultry keepers.
-The fact was simple, I can not build a coop so I had to seek out other options.
+The fact was simple, I cannot build a coop, so I had to seek out other options.

-To start I read reviews, most will say that it looks good but the quality is poor.
+To start I read reviews, most will say something like this, “it looks good, but the quality is poor”.
 This is a general across the board review that you will see for a prefab coop.
 Don’t let this bother you, the coops given a little love will do just fine.
 Anyway, knowing this I ordered one with a plan in mind.
-When it arrived I put it together and was actually shocked at how well it was actually made.
+When it arrived, I put it together and was actually shocked at how well it was made.
 Drawing from my experience from my coop building disaster I updated the hardware cloth, updated the latches, and gave the wood a good coat of barn paint followed by a good water seal.
 The results were stunning!!!
-No only did I not kill myself building the “kit coop”, all I needed was a screwdriver inserted of a power saw.
-But after I made my adjustments is held up well, and I mean well.
-I live in the steamy south in East Tennessee.
-We get hot summers with lots of humidity, nasty spring storms, and ice in the winter.
+Not only did I not kill myself building this “kit coop”, (all I needed was a screwdriver inserted of a power saw), but after I made my adjustments is held up well, and I mean well!
+I live in the steamy south of East Tennessee.
+We get hot summers with lots of humidity, nasty spring storms, and ice storms in the winter.
 Mother Nature throws it all at us.
 Through this my prefab coops have held up very well.
 I do touch up the paint about every other year, the hardware cloths and latches are still fine.

 So this is my story, I learned from experience that building your own coop as many suggest is just not feasible for everyone.
-I did it and nearly killed my self and I will never build one from scratch again.
-I have enough experience with prefab coops to honestly recommend them as a viable options for others who cannot or do not know how to built a chicken coop.
+I did it and nearly killed myself, I will never build a coop from scratch again.
+I have enough experience with prefab coops to honestly recommend them as a viable option for others who cannot or do not know how to build a chicken coop.
 They are a very good option.
 I will say that I will only get mine from Tractor Supply or a local co-op.
 Reason being… if it arrived damaged (so far none of mine have) they will replace or exchange it for me.
-If I order from Amazon I might be a bit screwed there.
+If I order from Amazon, it’s a bit harder to get an exchange on such a large item.
 That would be my only advice.
-Prefab coops are great, but get it from TSC, Rural King, or local co op that sales them.
-If you have problems you can get help.
+Prefab coops are great, but get it from TSC, Rural King, or local co-op that stocks them.
+If you have problems, you can get help.

-Thanks for reading.
-The girls and I will be back soon.
+As always, thanks for reading.
 Till next time keep on crowing.